Phone

 PE

-PE days are on Tuesdays and Thursdays.
+PE days are on Thursdays and Fridays.
+We will be outside on Friday.

-Please ensure your child brings their kit into school.
 PE bags can be stored in school on pegs through the week.
-We will be outside on Thursday so please ensure your children have suitable clothing, such as jogging bottoms as the weather changes.
 Children must be able to take out their earrings before the lesson and are responsible for looking after these.
 If your child is unable to remove their earrings, they must come to school with tape on their ears, no earrings or you can show your child how to apply the tape themselves before the lesson.

 Homework (Year 1)